Automatic Prometheus metrics discovery with Docker labels

 • metrics.path specifies the path to the metrics endpoint.

-If there is more than one exposed port, metrics.port is mandatory, otherwise it defaults to the only exposed port.
+If a service exposes more than one port, metrics.port is mandatory.
+Otherwise, it defaults to the only exposed port.
 The default value for metrics.path is /metrics.
 The Loki service from earlier becomes:

 services: